boonchu/frontend-app/README.md

 # Personal-Website
-Node js version of my personal website.
-This is still in early development and is not the live version of the site.
+Node js version of a personal website that cloned from devon crawford's project.
+This is still in at early development and is not the live version of the site.

 # Get started
 - Install node js on your machine